Healthy Snacks: Vegetable Samosa Recipe

 - Boil green peas.

 - Heat oil in a pan.
 Throw chopped onion and green chili to it.
-Saute, till onion turns golden.
+Saute until onion turns golden.

 - Add chopped carrot, stir fry for 3-4 minutes on low fire.
 Add mashed potato, boiled peas, turmeric, chopped coriander leaves, sugar, salt, Garam masala powder, cumin-coriander powder, dry mango powder, and red chili powder.
 Mix them well.
 Heat on low fire till all the ingredients combine well.
 You can check for the taste.
 Adjust accordingly.
 This is the stuffing for the samosa.